Electric Lighting Acts 1882 to 1909: Background

 Given the number of private electricity bills before Parliament, on 28 March 1878 Parliament appointed a committee under the chairmanship of Dr. Lyon Playfair, MP to examine the issues of legislation for electric lighting.
 The terms of reference were ‘to consider whether it is desirable to authorize Municipal Corporations or other local authorities to adopt schemes for Lighting by Electricity: and to consider how far, and under what conditions, if at all, Gas or other Public Companies should be authorised to supply Light by Electricity’.

 The Playfair committee reported on 13 June 1878 and concluded that local authorities should be allowed to break-up streets to lay cables or to consent to private companies to do this.
 The committee also considered allowing local authorities to purchase the companies providing a supply in their area after a number of years.
 The recommendations formed the basis of the subsequent Electric Lighting Bill.

 The legislation permitted the Board of Trade, by license or provisional order, to grant any local authority, company or person to supply electricity and to install a system of supply, including a provision for the breaking up of roads.
-The President of the Board of Trade, Joseph Chamberlain, was the minister responsible for the 1882 Act.
+The President of the Board of Trade, Joseph Chamberlain, was the minister responsible for the 1882 act.
 Chamberlain had been Mayor of Birmingham and had experienced difficulties with the monopoly control of the gas industry in the city.
 He believed that the electricity industry required public control in order to protect consumers.
 To further protect the public against the power of private monopoly the bill also provided for maximum prices.
 As originally drafted the bill provided for a reversion period to local authority ownership of 15 years, this was amended to 21 years by the House of Lords during the passage of the bill.

 Electric Lighting Act 1882

-The Electric Lighting Act 1882 received royal assent on 18 August 1882.
+The Electric Lighting Act 1882 (45 & 46 Vict. c.
+56) received royal assent on 18 August 1882.
 The long title of the act is ‘An Act to facilitate and regulate the supply of Electricity for Lighting and other purposes in Great Britain and Ireland'.